 Research wedding planners

 We all know that whilst we may have some extra time on our hands now, once the lock down is over, we will be scrambling around for time to get back to our normal lives and most likely won’t have the time for wedding planning with work demands and conflicting schedules, so now is a good time to research wedding planners to find the best fit for you who will help you to bring your dreams to life.
 I’m always happy to help so do reach out to me.

 Research your venues

 Thankfully, google is a treasure trove of information.
 So start researching your venues whether you’re getting married at home or at a destination abroad.
+This is a service I provide for my clients as part of my wedding planning and design service as google overwhelm is real!.
 Most venues now have online videos and 3D walkthroughs that will give you a good sense of what they are like so be sure to check out those and see if they meet your requirements.
 Have a look at how to find your dream wedding venues to help you with questions to ask your venues as you search.